Installing Hardwood Flooring Borders

 Splines (discussed below) are used to connect all inside perimeter areas with the field during starting and interlocking procedures.
 Considering hardwood is milled with tongues on the left side of each board, the first spline is inserted into the left side border groove and glued with Titebond or similar woodworkers glue.
 Begin the installation from left to right with groove facing front.
 A spline will also be needed for the starting border on the bottom as well.

 My blue reference chalk lines are stopping points when running the hardwood left to right and top to bottom.
-Fasten all boards with your tool of choice (flooring stapler or nailer) inside the area but not over the line, as the balance that falls over the chalk line on the right side will be removed with a straight edge and circular saw.
+Fasten all boards with your tool of choice (flooring nailer) inside the area but not over the line, as the balance that falls over the chalk line on the right side will be removed with a straight edge and circular saw.

 It is not necessary to install the fill area or the portion on the outside of the black border until the rest of the floor has been laid.
 In the example, proceed bottom to top with the tongue facing forward when starting, stop the last board row as it approaches the other blue chalk line.